top of page

 Tip: add stainless steel metal brackets to the inside corners of frames to ensure the stretcher bars stay square.

-Canvas panels, wood panels, and hardboards
+Canvas panels and hardboards

 Masterpiece hardcore pro canvas panels.